codeadeel/milvus-onprem/README.md

-# milvus-onprem

-**HA Milvus 2.5 / 2.6 across N Linux VMs — no Kubernetes.**
+# HA Milvus on Linux VMs — no Kubernetes

 A single CLI plus a small Python control-plane daemon that gives you the missing rung between single-host Milvus standalone and a full Kubernetes Operator deploy.
 Designed for shops with a fleet of plain Linux VMs and no cluster orchestrator.

-> **Status: v1.2** — hardware-validated end-to-end on 4-VM clusters
-> for both Milvus 2.6.11 and 2.5.4.
-9 rounds of adversarial QA with
-> 23 findings and 25 fixes shipped.
-See [docs/QA_REPORT.md](docs/QA_REPORT.md)
-> for the full audit trail.

 ## Architecture